Atomic-Scale Mechanisms of Li-Ion Transport Mediated by Li10GeP2S12 in Composite Solid Polyethylene Oxide Electrolytes: Results and discussions

 The distinct component can be computed by $L^{ii}_{\mathrm{distinct}} = L^{ii} - L^{ii}_{\mathrm{self}}$.
 The self terms are related to the self-diffusion coefficients $D_i$ via $L_{\mathrm{self}}{}^{ii} = \frac{D_i c_i}{k_{\mathrm{B}}T}$.
 Assuming both the cation and the anion are univalent, $\sigma^{real}$ can be expressed as:

 The Nernst-Einstein ionic conductivity can be expressed using $L^{ii}_{\mathrm{self}}$ as:

 The cation transference number is assessed by:

 The molecular dynamics (MD) simulations for varying LGPS nanoparticle concentrations reveal a complex dependence of ionic conductivity on LGPS nanoparticle loading (see Figure~\ref{fig:MD2}).
 Experimental data for a similar system based on LGPS particles, LiTFSI, mPEO-TMS, and PEO is shown in Figure 3.
 In this figure, the measured ionic conductivities are plotted as a function of LGPS loading for comparison with the calculated values.
 Details of the experimental measurements are given in the SI.
 For LGPS weight fractions up to 10 x\%, the ionic conductivities calculated from MD simulations using the Green-Kubo relation agree with the measured values shown in (Figure~\ref{fig:MD2}), demonstrating a sharp fivefold increase in conductivity between 0 and 3.2 x\% LGPS, followed by a decline past this optimal loading (Figure~\ref{fig:MD2}).
 This behavior reflects classical conduction mechanisms, enhanced segmental mobility, nanoconfinement effects, and favorable polymer/nanoparticle interfaces, that promote ion transport and are well-captured by MD.
+For computational feasibility, the LGPS particle size was rescaled to 1.2 nm.
+We acknowledge that this results in a higher surface-to-volume ratio compared to experimental crystallites ($\approx$ 17 nm), which may quantitatively amplify interfacial ion dynamics and the resulting cation transference number ($t_+$).
+However, this scaling preserves the qualitative physics of polymer segmental dynamics and interfacial saturation essential for understanding the low-loading regime.
 Polymer chain and ionic diffusion coefficients are highly correlated (Figure~\ref{fig:MD3}(a)), suggesting a global enhancement of polymer dynamics due to LGPS addition.
-The potential effect of mPEO-TMS inclusion on making the LGPS surface more amenable to ion transport is shown in the DFT calculations reported in Section 3.3.
-The MD simulations show that Li$^+$ ions diffuse more rapidly than TFSI$^-$ (Figure~\ref{fig:MD3}(b)), indicating the selective formation of conduction pathways along polymer and nanoparticle interfaces.
+We note that the excess mPEO-TMS, which exceeds the amount required for surface passivation, acts as an active component of the bulk electrolyte.
+Its structural similarity to PEO ensures miscibility, contributing to the bulk conductivity in the polymer-rich regime.
+The potential effect of mPEO-TMS inclusion on making the LGPS surface more amenable to ion transport is shown in the DFT calculations reported in Section 2.3.
+The MD simulations show that Li$^+$ ions diffuse more rapidly than TFSI$^-$ (Figure~\ref{fig:MD3}(a) and (b)), indicating the selective formation of conduction pathways along polymer and nanoparticle interfaces.
 These results are consistent with the literature: LGPS nanoparticles improve conductivity via interfacial interactions that increase free volume, reduce crystallinity, and optimize Lewis acid–base effects \cite{fu2022ion, sand2024critical, zhenginterface}.

 However, excessive nanoparticle content leads to agglomeration, disrupting continuous ionic pathways and decreasing conductivity.
 The optimal loading maximizes the interfacial area while maintaining network connectivity.
 At higher LGPS concentrations (x =~20\% or greater), experimental data show an enhancement in conductivity, whereas MD simulations do not show the increase.
 This discrepancy points to additional ion transport mechanisms that are not accessible to classical MD, particularly effects tied to concerted Li transport through ionically conducting LGPS agglomerates or on their interfaces. \\